 This three-day event drew 19,623 visitors and 530 exhibitors to the Moscone Center in 2018.

-- Focus: Supply chain
+- Type: Supply chain trade show

 Manufacturing, supply chain, and transportation operations continue to accelerate, so the future of industry depends on forward-thinking decisions.
 The MODEX trade show helps you see what’s coming, and take advantage of it to power your supply chain going forward.